 Alcohol and Inflammation

-Inflammation and alcohol’s relationship has seen a lot of interest in recent years.
-It’s not just the link with covid complications either.
-There is increasing noise in the scientific community that it could be key in many illnesses and infections.
+Inflammation and alcohol’s relationship has attracted much interest in recent years.
+It’s not just the link with COVID complications either.
+There is increasing noise in the scientific community that alcohol could be key to many illnesses and infections.

-Inflammation is an immune response to something the body views as a threat as a toxic substance alcohol fits this bill perfectly.
+Inflammation is an immune response to something the body views as a threat or a toxic substance.
+Alcohol fits this bill perfectly.
 The impact of this inflammatory response on the body is multiple and widespread.

 Throat Inflammation and Alcohol